dg/ftp-deployment/readme.md

 [my site] ; There may be more than one section
 ; remote FTP server
 remote = ftp://user:secretpassword@ftp.example.com/directory
+; you can use ftps:// or sftp:// protocols (sftp requires SSH2 extension)

 ; FTP passive mode
 passivemode = yes